 Childminders who work with us care just as deeply about encouraging children to be independent, and developing these skills through open-ended play.
 They also support children by being reliable, warm and welcoming grown-ups.
 We take a ‘child centred approach’, where the wellbeing of the child is at the heart of everything we do.
 We want children to have the chance to play, explore, and challenge themselves in a safe and stimulating environment.

 Specific areas of safeguarding

 Safeguarding training changes with time, and the areas covered in a course depend on what happens in our community.
-A current (2021) safeguarding course in the UK will also cover topics like Prevent duty (dealing with the threats and influences of terrorism), FGM (female genital mutilation), witchcraft, county lines and breast ironing.
+A current (2021) safeguarding course in England will also cover topics like Prevent duty (dealing with the threats and influences of terrorism), FGM (female genital mutilation), witchcraft, county lines and breast ironing.
 These are difficult issues, so it’s important to find a course provider that handles them appropriately.

 Where can I find a good safeguarding course for childminders?

 There are lots of online courses available now, but figuring out which ones are in-depth and worth your time and money can be difficult.
 Is a 1-hour course of PowerPoint slides going to give you the kind of information you really need?
 It’s one thing to get the certificate.
 It’s another to actually have understood all the information, and know what to do with it.

 Costs depend on where and how you take the course: if you will have to travel or take it online; with your local authority or with an independent provider.
 It also depends how in-depth your training is; and if you decide you need additional training.
 Expect anything from £15.00 to over £60.00.
 As with all our training, Koru Kids do not charge for the safeguarding course you take to become a registered childminder with us.